ABOUT

 Upcoming highlights include the role of Laertes in Gasparini’s Ambleto (Theater an der Wien, 2025), Cherubino in Mozart’s Le nozze di Figaro (Janáček Theatre, Brno, 2025), the title role in Handel’s Serse at the Staatstheater Oldenburg, Carmen in Bizet’s Carmen (The Concerrtgebouw & De Parade Festival, Amsterdam & Utrecht, 2025).

-The young male soprano performs concerts in Liederhalle Stuttgart, Amsterdam, Valencia, Las Palmas de Gran Canaria, Ignalina, Abu Ghosh, Festival Oude Muziek Utrecht, Feuchtwangen, Arosa, Konstanz and Monteverdi festival Cremona.
+The young male soprano performs concerts in Liederhalle Stuttgart, Amsterdam, Valencia, Las Palmas de Gran Canaria, Ignalina, Abu Ghosh, Festival Oude Muziek Utrecht, Feuchtwangen, Arosa, and Konstanz.